Event details

 -

 Online booking will be available until 2pm on the day of the show, after which tickets will be available on site at till points, and at the entrance to the event, subject to availability.
-Please note that this event is extremely popular and may sell out before the night of the performance.

 - 7. Can I get a refund?